MCrossley86/Luma_v.1/README.md

     - Asserted the final result based on the overall status of test cases.

 18. **Automated Adding To The Cart**
-    - Developed the following page object classes "EchoFit", "ShoppingCart" and "YogaCollection"
+    - Developed the following page object files "EchoFit", "ShoppingCart" and "YogaCollection"
     - Created test case "Test_005_AddToCart" to check that a user can add items to a cart.

 19. **Automated Adding To Compare**
-    - Developed the following page object classes "CompareProducts"
+    - Developed the following page object files "CompareProducts"
     - Created test case "Test_006_AddToCompare" to check that a user can add items to list and compare.

 20. **Automated Adding To Wish List**
-    - Developed the following page object classes "WishList"
+    - Developed the following page object files "WishList"
     - Created test case "Test_007_AddToWishList" to check that a user can add items to a Wish List.

+21. **Automated Checking Out Items**
+    - Developed the page object files "Order Summary" and "Order Confirmation"
+    - Created test case "Test_008_OrderItem" to check that a user can purchase an item

-19. **Current Project**
+22. **Current Project**
-    - Developing ordering an item: test_008
-    - **Current issues capturing the header text**
+    - Investigate why automation.log isn't recording all info logs.
+    - Clearing items from "Wish List", "Cart" and "Compare"
+    - **Note: Prepares future tests cases**

 **Future Projects**
     - Automate Test Cases for the following scenarios: